9: …And the World Will Go On Without You

 The hacksaw didn’t hesitate, even as Doll’s face scrunched up, and her other limbs writhed.
 Even strokes.
 Not too much force.
 Tear apart the drone you love.

 The tubing was the worst part.
-The hacksaw sliced through the inner wiring easily, buttery smooth, and within second the hacksaw bit into the flipside of the wrist.
+The hacksaw sliced through the inner wires and not-wires easily, buttery smooth, and within second the hacksaw bit into the flipside of the wrist.

 The severed hand fell away, even as acid continued to melt it.